MaxGhenis/llm-n-parameter-study/README.md

-# Statistical Equivalence of the n Parameter in LLM APIs: An Empirical Study
+# Statistical Equivalence of the n Parameter in LLM APIs: A Research Framework

 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://maxghenis.github.io/llm-n-parameter-study)
 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

+## ⚠️ PROJECT STATUS: FRAMEWORK ONLY - NO REAL DATA YET

+**This repository contains a research framework and methodology for testing the n parameter hypothesis.
+No actual experiments have been conducted yet.
+All data in `data/sample_experiments/` is SYNTHETIC and for demonstration purposes only.**

-## Abstract
+## Proposed Research Question

-This research investigates whether using the `n` parameter in Large Language Model (LLM) APIs produces statistically equivalent output distributions compared to making multiple separate API calls.
-We conduct comprehensive empirical tests across multiple models (OpenAI GPT-4, GPT-4o-mini, Google Gemini) and task types, analyzing both statistical properties and computational efficiency.
-Our findings demonstrate that the `n` parameter produces statistically indistinguishable distributions while offering substantial performance improvements (up to 100x faster) and cost savings (up to 99% reduction in input token charges).
+This framework will investigate whether using the `n` parameter in Large Language Model (LLM) APIs produces statistically equivalent output distributions compared to making multiple separate API calls.

+## Planned Experiments

+Once API keys are configured and experiments are run, we will test:
+- OpenAI's `n` parameter (GPT-4o-mini, GPT-4)
+- Google's `candidateCount` parameter (Gemini 1.5)
+- Statistical independence within batches
+- Performance and cost implications

-## Key Findings
+## Current Status

-- ✅ **Statistical Equivalence**: Kolmogorov-Smirnov and Mann-Whitney U tests confirm distribution equivalence
-- ⚡ **Performance**: 20-100x speed improvement depending on n value
-- 💰 **Cost Efficiency**: 99% reduction in input token costs at n=100
-- 🔬 **Independence**: Samples within n-parameter calls maintain statistical independence
+- ✅ **Framework**: Complete statistical analysis pipeline
+- ✅ **Verification System**: Cryptographic proof of real API calls
+- ❌ **Real Data**: Not collected yet
+- ❌ **Findings**: No empirical results to report

 ## Repository Structure